-Radiography and/or VE will be used to verify the physical form of retrievably stored TRU mixed waste.
-For newly generated waste, physical form and prohibited items will be verified during packaging (using the VE technique).
-Radiography and/or VE will also be used in conjunction with acceptable knowledge to characterize heterogenous debris wastes.
-Radiography and/or VE, and the associated information compiled from acceptable knowledge (e.g., age of the waste, generating process) will be used to determine the RCRA-regulated constituents present in the waste.
+Radiography and/or VE will be used to verify the physical form of retrievably stored TRU mixed 14 waste.
+For newly generated waste, physical form and prohibited items will either be verified 15 during packaging (using the VE technique) or will be verified after packaging using radiography 16 (or VE in lieu of radiography).
+Generator/storage sites may use either the VE technique or 17 radiography, separately or together, as long as 100% of the containers undergo confirmation of 18 AK.
+Radiography and/or VE will also be used in conjunction with acceptable knowledge to 19 characterize heterogenous debris wastes.
+Radiography and/or VE, and the associated 20 information compiled from acceptable knowledge (e.g., age of the waste, generating process) 21 will be used to determine the RCRA-regulated constituents present in the waste.
+VE, the VE 22 technique, and/or radiography shall be performed prior to any treatment designed to 23 supercompact waste prior to shipment.
+24